 Errors

-Intermediate calculations to determine the value of a definite integral are carried out, for the most part, approximately.
+Intermediate calculations to determine the value of a definite integral are mostly carried out approximately.
 This means that as n increases, the computational error begins to accumulate.

-Let us compare the estimates of the absolute errors of the trapezoidal method and the method of mean rectangles:
+Let's compare the estimates of the absolute errors of the trapezoidal method and the average rectangle method:

-The method of rectangles for a given n with the same amount of computational work gives half the error.
-This makes the method more preferable in cases where the values of the function are known in the middle segments of elementary segments.
+The rectangle method for a given n with the same amount of computational work gives half the error.
+This makes the method more preferable in cases where the values of the function in the middle segments of elementary segments are known.

-In those cases when the integrable functions are specified not analytically, but as a set of values at the nodes, we can use the trapezoidal method.
+In cases where the functions to be integrated are not specified analytically, but as a set of values at nodes, we can use the trapezoidal method.

-If we compare the accuracy of the trapezoidal method and the method of right and left rectangles, then the first method surpasses the second in the accuracy of the result.
+If we compare the accuracy of the trapezoid method and the right and left rectangle method, then the first method is superior to the second in the accuracy of the result.

-If you notice a mistake in the text, please highlight it and press Ctrl+Enter
+If you notice an error in the text, please highlight it and press Ctrl+Enter

 Exercises.

-5.1 Calculate by the quadrature formula of rectangles with n= 3 integral and compare with the exact value of the integral:
+5.1 Calculate using the quadrature formula of rectangles at n= 3 integral and compare with the exact value of the integral:

-5.2 Calculate by the quadrature formula of rectangles when n= 5 integral and evaluate the integration error:
+5.2 Calculate using the quadrature formula of rectangles at n= 5 integral and estimate the integration error:

-5.3 Determine the number of nodes n, which must be used to calculate the integral using the formula of rectangles with an accuracy of 0.01:
+5.3 Determine the number of nodes n, which must be used to calculate the integral using the rectangle formula with an accuracy of 0.01:

 5.4 Calculate the integral using the quadrature formula of rectangles with an accuracy of 0.01:

-Consider the definite integral I(6) and draw the graph of the integrand (Fig. 17).
-Let us divide the interval of integration into n equal segments with points , where (Fig. 17).
+Consider the definite integral I(6) and plot the integrand function (Fig. 17).
+Let us divide the integration segment into n equal segments by points , where (Fig. 17).

 Figure 17